Launch an online presence that makes it simple to attract, win, and serve clients

 “See why hundreds have already made the switch!”

 In this example, we see yet another way that incorporating numbers into a call to action can improve its effectiveness.
 Advertising that hundreds/thousands/billions of people are using your service helps to give it legitimacy.
 If so many people choose to use it, then it must be good!

-On top of establishing trust and credibility, this call to action example also uses FOMO.
+On top of establishing trust and credibility, this call-to-action example also uses FOMO.
 When you say that hundreds of people are using your service, you imply that the audience is missing out by not being one of those hundreds.
-Everyone else is benefiting from your service while they’re only reading about it.
+Everyone else is benefiting from your service while the reader is only reading about it.

 A great complement to this call to action is a list of unique benefits that your service provides.
 Rather than leading into this CTA with a paragraph, simply list out the pros of using your service that the competition doesn’t have, and then compel your audience to give it a try.

-Using a call to action like this one is a great way to catch the eyes of your reader.
+Using a call to action like this one is a great way to catch your reader's eyes.
 Slang words like “suck” aren’t used by businesses often, which make them a great way to add humor to your website and bring attention to your CTA.

-The other tool that this call to action example is using is pain points.
+The other tool that this call-to-action example is using is pain points.
 Rather than telling someone to do something, it’s asking them if they’ve experienced something annoying or frustrating.
-The inherent promise of this kind of statement is that your service can alleviate their stresses, which can inspire them to act.
+The inherent promise of this kind of statement is that your service can alleviate their stresses, inspiring them to act.

-The last of our call to action examples involves an interesting twist on the idea of a CTA.
+The last of our call-to-action examples involves an interesting twist on the idea of a CTA.
 Rather than asking your audience to act, you’re allowing them to ask you to act.
 Strangely, this makes engaging with your CTA less confrontational, removing the pressure and commitment.
-For example, check out our website performance grade checker.

 Additionally, this gives your audience a taste of what your service has to offer.
 You’re giving them a free sample, which establishes that your business has something of value to provide them with.